- The Honourable Ahmed D. Hussen MPMinister of Immigration, Refugees & Citizenship

 Created by Mahmoud Hassino to illuminate the urgent challenges experienced by LGBTQ+ people in the Middle East, Mr. Gay Syria is a regional competition to advance to Mr. Gay World and also a documentary, written and directed by Ayşe Toprak, poised to hit film festival circuits this summer season.
 The documentary highlights the relatable challenges of the five Mr. Gay Syria contestants: cultivating shared connection with like-minded people and depicting the not-so-relatable challenges of severe persecution and seemingly impossible barriers to being one’s authentic self while living in antiquated and judgmental environments.

-One+Together, a non-profit movement committed to bringing people together, has undertaken the initiative to secure asylum for the Mr. Gay Syria contestants, including financing legal aid as well as generating political and public support.
+We Are One+Together, a non-profit movement committed to supporting those in need and bringing people together, has undertaken the initiative to support the asylum efforts for the Mr. Gay Syria contestants, including financing legal aid as well as generating political and public support.

 Their brave choices to illuminate these urgent issues are admirable, so let's take a stand with the Mr. Gay Syria contestants in solidarity.
 We are One+Together. #WeAreMrGaySyria.